 - Work is recorded in Art sketchbooks to show a range of different learning styles – planning, experimentation, annotated pictures, photos of own work and other artists’ work, extended writing in evaluation of own work and that of other artists.

-- Word banks and scaffolds to support learning are used by all year groups.
+- Word banks and scaffolds are used to support learning.

 - Art topic vocabulary is displayed in classrooms.

-- Support and scaffolding to allow all pupils to access the curriculum effectively to maximise their learning.
+- There is scaffolded support to allow all pupils to access the curriculum effectively to maximise their learning.

-- Retained, ‘sticky’ learning (through enrichment experiences in Art Fortnight, e.g. visiting artists, performers, GCSE/A level students).
+Retained, ‘sticky’ learning is embedded into the long term memory (through enrichment experiences in Art Fortnight, e.g. visiting artists, performers, GCSE/A level students).